clojurists-together/clojuriststogether.org/content/news/2024/2024 Q2 Funding Announcement.md

 - Review, update and add tests to example projects.
 -  Update CI, linting, and similar tooling that might be applicable.
 - Triage open issues on compojure-api and ring-swagger.
 Review open PRs.
-- Update tutorial https://github.com/metosin/compojure-api/wiki/Tutorial - don't assume knowledge of compojure
+- Update tutorial https://github.com/metosin/compojure-api/wiki/Tutorial - don't assume knowledge of compojure.
 #### compojure-api => reitit migration tools
 I believe many compojure-api users now use reitit for new projects (as recommended in the compojure-api README), but also have old projects that they wish they could convert to reitit.
 There are significant performance benefits to using reitit but not all compojure-api projects can be ported since compojure routing is more dynamic than reitit.
 Even if possible, manually migrating from compojure-api to reitit is error prone and difficult to do incrementally.
 I would like to build tools to aid converting an existing compojure-api project to reitit.
 ####  Swagger 3.0
 I would like to investigate what is necessary for supporting Swagger/OpenAPI 3.0 and implement it if time permits.
 #### https://github.com/metosin/ringswagger/issues/121

 ## Clj-kondp, Babashka, Squint/Cherry: Michiel Borkent
 Work for Q2 2024 project will include:
-Clj-kondo: support Clojure 1.12, other Clojure dialects, most wanted open tickets
+**Clj-kondo:** support Clojure 1.12, other Clojure dialects, most wanted open tickets
-Babashka: Support new Clojure 1.12 (interop) features, better error messages
+**Babashka:** Support new Clojure 1.12 (interop) features, better error messages
-Squint / cherry: source map support, better nREPL support, better CLJS compatibility
+**Squint / cherry:** source map support, better nREPL support, better CLJS compatibility

 ## Jank: Jeaye Wilkerson
 At this point, jank has over 80% syntax parity with Clojure.
 Library parity with `clojure.core` is around 20%.
 The next step is to fill out the language to make it feel more like Clojure.
-There are just a few things remaining (for Q2 2024 project):
+There are just a few things remaining for the Q2 2024 project:
 #### Lazy sequences
 Once we have these, we can implement all sorts of core function goodies, lazy like a cat.
 #### Loop/recur
 jank only has function-level `recur` right now, but `loop` is even more common. ## Destructuring This one's actually done at a macro level, but right now `let`, `defn`, and friends don't support any destructuring.
 #### Symbol
 interning This is a smaller one to tackle, but it's important for reaching parity.
 Clojure allocates all symbols separately right now, rather than interning them (though keywords and vars are interned).
 #### Bonus:
 for and doseq magic If there's time, I'll implement all of the craziness that go into the `for` and `doseq` macros.
 All of this will get me where I want to be to start focusing on tooling, distribution, error handling, more robust interop, and overall usability. `clojure.core` bits will fill in over time and after this quarter we'll have even more of the essentials in there.

 ## Clj-merge tool: Kurt Harriger